rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/psa-config-templates.md

 ---
-title: Pod Security Admissions (PSA) Configuration Templates
+title: Pod Security Admission (PSA) Configuration Templates
 ---

 [Pod Security admission (PSA)](./pod-security-standards.md) configuration templates are a Rancher custom-defined resource (CRD), available in Rancher v2.7.2 and above.
 The templates provide pre-defined security configurations that you can apply to a cluster: